wolfSSL/wolfBoot/docs/Targets.md

     0xAFFB trigger_magic.bin
 ```

 4) Flash update.bin to 0x13000 (`loadbin update.bin 0x13000`).
-The D15 GDB LED Blue P3_0 will show if version is > 1.
+The D15 RGB LED Blue P3_0 will show if version is > 1.

+Note: For alternate larger scheme flash `update.bin` to `0x14000` and place trigger_magic.bin at `0x9FFB`.

+### MCX A: Debugging

+Debugging with JLink:

+In one terminal:
+`JLinkGDBServer -if swd -Device MCXA153 -port 3333`

+We include a `.gdbinit` in the wolfBoot root that loads the wolfboot and test-app elf files:
+In another terminal use `gdb`.

 ## TI Hercules TMS570LC435